dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

 Instruction class ``BPF_ALU`` uses 32-bit wide operands (zeroing the upper 32 bits of the destination register) while ``BPF_ALU64`` uses 64-bit wide operands for otherwise identical operations.

-Support for ``BPF_ALU`` is required in ISA version 3, and optional in earlier versions.

 The 4-bit 'code' field encodes the operation as follows: